 Review the robots.txt file

-The robots.txt file, placed in the root directory, instructs crawlers and user agents (Googlebot, Bingbot, Yandexbot, etc) on which parts of your site to crawl or ignore.
+Robots.txt controls crawler access.
+The file, placed in the root directory, instructs crawlers and user agents (Googlebot, Bingbot, Yandexbot, etc) on which parts of your site to crawl or ignore.
 Its ‘Allow’ and ‘Disallow’ directives guide crawlers, and the ‘Sitemap’ directive points them to your XML sitemap.
 We block certain sections of a website from crawlers using Robots.txt to prevent crawl budget wastage of site sections you don’t want getting indexed.

 Page Speed Checks & Improvements

+Performance directly impacts rankings, UX, and conversions.
 Page speed is critical for both user experience and SEO, with faster pages typically leading to better rankings and conversions.
-Pages that load slower often suffer from higher bounce rates, negatively affecting your website’s performance and ranking.
+Pages that load more slowly often suffer from higher bounce rates, negatively affecting your website’s performance and ranking.

 - Choosing a reliable Web hosting company.